jupihes/presentation/presentation.rst

 4. **Adopt a robust governance model**

-Address the challenge of scarce capabilities and expertise for leveraging digitalization in operations.
-The chosen governance should include executive sponsorship, dedicated capabilities, expertise, and accountability to process owners to ensure an organization-wide and sustainable transformation.
+4.1 * Challenges to derive*

+    - Scarce capabilities and expertise
+    - Need Executive sponsorship

 5. **Existing Competiotors and challenges**

-   5.1 *General Challenges for Telco's *
+   5.1 *General Challenges for Telco's - Slide*